-To be eligible for IACET Authorized Provider (AP) accreditation, an organization must create and administer continuing education and/or training (CE/T) activities, courses or programs.
+To be eligible for IACET Accredited Provider (AP) accreditation, an organization must create and administer continuing education and/or training (CE/T) activities, courses or programs.

 To meet the necessary AP requirements, an organization must be: